Popular Locations

 After recovery, you will be taken to a private room in the Women’s Care Center—our post-partum unit—where you can enjoy your new baby, family and friends in fresh, peaceful surroundings.
 Birth partner may enjoy staying for the entire time; sleep chairs are available.

-Our meal plan allows Mom and her birth partner to order breakfast, lunch and dinner from a restaurant-style menu.
-Order from 7 am - 7 pm and your selection will be brought to you within one hour.
+Our meal plan allows mom to order breakfast, lunch and dinner from a restaurant-style menu.
+Orders can be placed from 7 am - 7 pm and your selection will be brought to you within one hour.
+Your birth partner is invited to order dinner as well.

 We continue to adjust our visitor policy to reflect optimal patient support balanced with creating a hospital environment that minimizes infection risks.